mongodb-developer/get-started-aws-cfn/README.md

 echo "Found stack:${GETSTARTED_NAME} with ClusterSrvAddress: ${MDB}"
 ```

 _Note_ This example requires the `jq` tool.
-See: https://stedolan.github.io/jq/download/
+See https://stedolan.github.io/jq/download/.

 ### Testing AWS IAM connection

-There is a helper script [test-iam-mongo-connection.sh](./test-iam-mongo-connection.sh) available to script passing AWS IAM session credentials into the mongo shell.
+There is a helper script [test-iam-mongo-connection.sh](./test-iam-mongo-connection.sh) available to script passing AWS IAM session credentials into the `mongo` shell.
 To use this, pass the STACK_NAME as a parameter:

 ```bash
 ./test-iam-mongo-connection.sh NewRoleBased-1